Sherrie-her/South-Korea-Regional-Tourism-Data-Analysis/README.md

    - Develop nature-based tourism
    - Improve accessibility features

++ Please refer to the document for other Provinces

 ## Limitations
 1. Temporal misalignment of datasets
 2. External factors not considered (transportation, climate)